Weichwerke-Heidrich-Software/setup-bomnipotent-action/README.md

           domain: 'https://bomnipotent.<target-domain>'
           user: 'CI-CD@<your-domain>'
           secret_key: ${{ secrets.CLIENT_SECRET_KEY }} # You need to set this up in your action secrets.
+          log-level: 'debug' # If you feel like seeing more output.
           version: '0.5.0' # Omit this argument to use the latest version (recommended).

       - name: Use BOMnipotent Client in subsequent actions